darktable-org/dtdocs/content/preferences-settings/darkroom.md

 position of the image information line
 : Control the darkroom panel in which the [image information line](../module-reference/utility-modules/darkroom/image-info-line.md) is displayed.
 Choose between “top left” “top right” “top center” “bottom” and “hidden” (default "bottom").

-show search module text entry
+show module groups and/or search text entry
 : Controls how [processing modules](../module-reference/processing-modules) can be searched and grouped.
-You can choose between “groups icons” “search entry” “both” (default "both").
+You can choose between “show search text” “show groups” and “show both” (default "show both").
 See [searching for and grouping modules](../darkroom/interacting-with-modules/search-and-group.md). (need a restart)

+sort buit-in presets first
+: Controls sorting of processing modules presets.
+If this option is enabled, the built-in presets are shown first in presets menu.
+If the option is disabled, user's presets are shown first (default on).

+hide built-in presets
+: Controls presence of built-in presets in processing module presets menu.
+If enabled, only user's presets will be shown in presesets menu (default off).

 expand a single darkroom module at a time
 : Controls how [processing modules](../module-reference/processing-modules) are expanded.
 If this option is enabled, expanding a module by clicking collapses any currently expanded module.
 If you want to expand a module without collapsing the others you can do so with `Shift+click`.
 Disabling this option inverts the meaning of `click` and `Shift+click` (default on).